 British Airways is the only company attempting to fire nearly all its 42,000 staff and re-hire on drastically slashed pay and conditions.
-225 MPs have supported BA workers.
-Over 160 have signed our pledge to strip BA of its lucrative landing slots if they don’t step back.
+Almost 300 MPs have supported BA workers by signing our pledge to strip BA of its lucrative landing slots if they don’t step back.
+Now you can help make sure this is debated in Parliament, by signing our petition.

-The BA leadership’s handling of the Covid-19 crisis and treatment of its staff has been nothing less than incompetent.
+The BA leadership’s handling of the Covid-19 crisis and treatment of its staff has been nothing less than incompetent and callous.
 The devastation BA is causing to people’s lives is terrible.
 The Commons Transport Select Committee took a detailed look at BA and dubbed the airline a ‘national disgrace’.

 “Never once did I think they’d stoop so low.”